oral cancer self examination mouth check symptoms early detection

 Yes, if untreated.
 Early detection greatly improves survival.

-Yes.
-It is highly curable when diagnosed early.
+Yes, oral cancer is highly treatable and often curable when detected early.

 Contact Us